dedesken/electron-express-react-app/README.md

 This is a minimal Electron application based on the [Quick Start Guide](http://electron.atom.io/docs/tutorial/quick-start) within the Electron documentation.

-A basic Electron application needs just these files:
+A basic Electron application with Express needs just these files:

 - `package.json` - Points to the app's main file and lists its details and dependencies.
 - `electron.js` - Starts the app and creates a browser window to render HTML.
 This is the app's **main process**.